jdevera/advent-of-code-2023/README.md

 ## Input data

-The launcher expects your daily puzzle input to be in a file called `input` within the directory of the day.
+The launcher expects your daily puzzle input to be in a file called `input` under `src/aoc/days/dayXX/data` within the directory of the day.
 This is the file it will pass to the solvers by default.

 A different input file can be passed to the solvers by specifying it in the command line with the `--input` flag.

 # Solving a puzzle